KVVU-TV: History

-Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division, including KVVU, for $2.7 billion.
 The sale was completed on December 1.
-As a result, KVVU became a sister station to ABC affiliate KOLO-TV in Reno, which brings Gray statewide coverage of Nevada except for the Elko part of the Salt Lake City market that extends into that state, along with nearly all of Arizona except the Yuma market as Gray owns CBS affiliate KOLD-TV in Tucson.

 Programming

-In addition to KVVU's local newscasts, the station also produces a locally produced entertainment and lifestyle magazine program called MORE, which takes its name from the magazine aimed at women in their 40s of the same name that is published by Meredith Corporation (the MORE program format originated at KVVU's Portland, Oregon sister station KPTV).
-The program debuted on September 12, 2006, and features stories about Las Vegas fashion, local cuisine and events aimed at women between the ages of 25 and 49, MORE is broadcast as a hour-long extension of the station's weekday morning newscast at 10:00 a.m. and uses the same staff as the newscast's 7:00–10:00 a.m. block.
+In addition to KVVU's local newscasts, the station also produces a locally produced entertainment and lifestyle magazine program called MORE, which took its name from the defunct similarly-named magazine for women 40+ published by former owner Meredith (the MORE program format originated at sister station KPTV in Portland, Oregon).
+The program debuted on September 12, 2006, and features stories about Las Vegas fashion, local cuisine and events aimed at women between the ages of 25 and 49, MORE is broadcast as an hour-long extension of the station's weekday morning newscast at 10 a.m. and uses the same staff as the newscast's 7–10 a.m. block.

 Sports programming

 In 2017, the then Oakland Raiders announced in preparation for their relocation to Las Vegas that KVVU would be the official home for the team's preseason games and other pre-game programming such as the Silver and Black Show in Las Vegas, which began in the 2017 NFL season.
 After the Raiders completed their relocation ahead of the 2020 season, KVVU was named the team's official broadcast partner.
 However, KLAS serves as the Raiders' de facto "home" station, by virtue of CBS owning the rights to most games from the American Football Conference, where the Raiders play.
-In addition to preseason and Fox Sports Sunday afternoon and Thursday night games, KVVU also airs the Raiders' ESPN Monday Night Football, Amazon Prime Video and NFL Network appearances.
+In addition to preseason and Fox Sports Sunday afternoon games, KVVU also airs the Raiders' ESPN Monday Night Football, Amazon Prime Video Thursday Night Football and NFL Network appearances.

 In 2023, it was announced that KVVU would become the official broadcast partner of the Las Vegas Aces of the WNBA.
-All Aces games not nationally televised on ESPN, CBS Sports Network, KLAS or KTNV as part of the league's national TV deal are broadcast on KVVU's second digital subchannel branded as the Silver State Sports and Entertainment Network.
-In addition, a 30 minute show on the Aces is broadcast weekly on KVVU.
+All Aces games not nationally televised on ESPN, CBS Sports Network, Ion Television, KLAS or KTNV as part of the league's national TV deal are broadcast on KVVU's second digital subchannel branded as the Silver State Sports and Entertainment Network.
+In addition, a 30-minute show on the Aces is broadcast weekly on KVVU.

 In the 2022–23 television season, Gray began to produce a syndicated sports betting show, Beat the Odds, from KVVU's studio.

+In 2025, KVVU and Silver State Sports & Entertainment Network aired a two-game spring training series between the Arizona Diamondbacks and the Athletics from Las Vegas Ballpark.
+KVVU would later announce that they would broadcast 15 regular season Athletics games, simulcast from NBC Sports California, in preparation for the team's move to Las Vegas.